One of the big challenges faced by English language learners is the proper way to use verbs.

 One of the best courses available online is the course "Verb Tenses and Passives" on Coursera.

 The best way to practice and memorize the rules for when you should use “go”, “goes”, “going”, “went”, or “gone”, it to work on using them in conversation with an online native English-speaking tutor.
 Your tutor can provide you real-time corrections on your verb usage and your pronunciation and accent.
-This will help ensure that, when you need to use these words in a conversation, you can confidently “go” to the right one. - Find your tutor here
+This will help ensure that, when you need to use these words in a conversation, you can confidently “go” to the right one. - Get 50% off the first lesson with your tutor here

 If you're looking for a more convenient way to learn Spanish, try out Babbel+.
 It's a fun way to learn Spanish wherever you go.
 Try it here.